TIC-VLA: A Think-in-Control Vision-Language-Action Model for Robot Navigation in Dynamic Environments: Conclusions

 \section{Conclusions}

-We introduce TIC-VLA, a latency-aware VLA framework that explicitly addresses the temporal mismatch between slow semantic reasoning and real-time control.
-By introducing a delayed semantic-control interface and training policies under realistic inference delays, TIC-VLA enables robust language-guided navigation under substantial latency.
-Results in simulation and real-world experiments demonstrate consistent improvements over prior VLA methods.
-Future work will extend this approach to robot manipulation tasks and better reasoning-action alignment.
+We introduce TIC-VLA, a latency-aware VLA framework that addresses the temporal mismatch between slow semantic reasoning and real-time control.
+By using a delayed semantic-control interface and training policies under realistic inference delays, TIC-VLA enables robust language-guided navigation under substantial latency.
+Simulation and real-world results show consistent improvements over prior navigation and language-guided baselines.

+\textbf{Limitations.} TIC-VLA has three main limitations.
+First, the current system is not yet fully optimized for runtime efficiency, leaving room for faster inference and deployment.
+Second, the real-world evaluation remains limited in scale, requiring larger studies to further validate robustness.
+Third, extending beyond navigation to domains such as robotic manipulation remains future work.